ametis70/hellbot/README.md

 # hellbot
 hellbot is a [HELLDIVERS™](https://www.arrowheadgamestudios.com/aboutarrowhead/games/helldivers/) [Discord](https://discord.com/) bot

-> Scientists Super Earth has developed a new stratagem.
+> Scientists of Super Earth have developed a new stratagem.
 The BOT-21 'Hellbot' will broadcast interdimensional messages to gather all the Helldivers willing to participate in the Galactic Campaign.

 ## What does this bot do